KonstantinS343/Notes/README.md

 Also users can authenticate to access their personal notes and tasks.

+## Description

+ - **Users**

+   When registering users, a confirmation email will be sent to the email address specified in the request.
+Without confirmation, the user **cannot log into his account.**
+   The password reset functionality is also implemented, after executing the request, an email with a form for updating the password will be sent to the specified email.

+- **Tasks**

+  Only an authorized user gets access to tasks and notes.
+  When creating or changing tasks, you can specify not only yourself, but also other users.
+This means that when you create a task for another user, you will lose access to this task, and another user will have it

 ## Setting environment variables 📌

 In the `src` folder we find the file 📜  `.env` and fill it in according to the template: